sqkcloud/qtau/README.md

 ## Hints

-Your default conda environment should contain all QTAU and application dependencies.
+Your default conda environment should contain all QTau and application dependencies.
 Activate it, e.g., in the `.bashrc`

 ## Dependencies